duoshyyigirl/Flight-Reservation-System/README.md

 ![class diagram](https://github.com/duoshyyigirl/Flight-Reservation-System/blob/master/img/Class%20Diagram.png)

 ## User Interface Screenshot
 We implemented the system by Java and enabled users to do all the system functions listed above.
-Here are some screenshots of how our sytem works.
+Here are some screenshots of how our sytem works.And you can have a look at more by referring to the test verification document.

 ![User Interface1](https://github.com/duoshyyigirl/Flight-Reservation-System/blob/master/img/userinter1.png)
 ![User Interface2](https://github.com/duoshyyigirl/Flight-Reservation-System/blob/master/img/user2.png)
 ![User Interface3](https://github.com/duoshyyigirl/Flight-Reservation-System/blob/master/img/user3.png)